mohammadimathstar/m5_forecasting/Deployment/README.md

 ## 🚀 Running the Pipeline

+Here, we have two ways to perform inference and monitoring.

+### Way 1.
+Use Docker only for DB and Monitoring

-Follow these steps to run the M5 forecasting pipel:
+Follow these steps to run the M5 forecasting pipeline:

 #### 1. Activate the virtual environment